vian96/ParaCompiler/README.md

 ***Note:***
 - integer literals types are taken from operands that they're used with. e.g. if you add a big number with int(8), this number will be truncated
-- integers can only be extended, not truncated (implicit conversion to bool exists tho)
+- integers can only be extended, not truncated (implicit conversion to bool exists though)
 - && and || are actually bit-wise
+- shadowing variables from outer scopes is not supported because ParaCL grammatic is too ambigious.
+On the other hand, you cannot access any external variable from function
+- implicit conversion in return statement is not supported

 ## Getting the Code
 We use the Google `repo` tool to manage dependencies (like the grammar and scripts), because we can (hope you didn't expect a better explanation).